inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 16. Use the :guilabel:`Measure line` tool to find out how far away is the closest population hub (brown areas on the map)

-..
-Note:: For the Identify feature and Measure line tool to work you need to have the Merapi layer highlighted in the layer window.
+.. note:: For the Identify feature and Measure line tool to work you need to have the Merapi layer highlighted in the layer window.
 Which can be accomplished by clicking once on the layer in the Layer List.

 .. image:: /static/training/socialisation/065_merapi_nokeyword.*
    :align: center

 Keywords
 --------